 Allergic to Chicken Eggs?
 You May be Able to Eat Duck Eggs

 Those who have an allergy to chicken eggs might also suffer cross-reactivity with other bird eggs such as duck, goose, and quail.
 However, it is very possible that consumption of alternatives like duck eggs may not produce any symptoms at all.

-The only way to know is to try, but do this only under the advice and care of a holistic practitioner given that egg allergies can sometimes trigger anaphylaxis.
+The only way to know is to try, but do this only under the advice and care of a holistic practitioner.
+Egg allergies can sometimes trigger anaphylaxis so be very cautious!

 Know also that egg allergies potentially can be caused by what the birds are eating, not the eggs themselves.
 Simply switching to nonGMO, soy and corn free eggs or seeking out eggs from freely foraging birds may solve the problem entirely.

 Duck Eggs vs Chicken Eggs

-While duck eggs aren’t going to replace chicken eggs in popularity anytime soon, if you have the opportunity to enjoy them on occasion, know that they are a delicious and extremely nutritious food to incorporate into your kitchen routine.
+Duck eggs aren’t going to replace chicken eggs in popularity anytime soon.
+If you have the opportunity to enjoy them on occasion, know that they are a delicious and extremely nutritious food to incorporate into your kitchen routine.